DanialArab/Geospatial_Data_Science/My GIS Projects/2. Exploratory Data Analysis on US Wildfires/README.md

 As Fig. 2.
 5 suggests, Alaska with only around 700,000 total population (https://en.wikipedia.org/wiki/Alaska) had the largest wildfire in the US between 1992 and 2015.

 <a name="6"></b>
-##### US wildfires count and size per year across the country or within each state
+##### US wildfires count and size distribution per year across the country or within each state

-The total number and size of the US Wildfires across the country are shown in Fig. 2.
+The total count and size of the US Wildfires across the country are shown in Fig. 2.
 1-1 and 2.
 1-2, respectively.

 |**(1)**|**(2)** |
 | -- | --|